California Property Crimes

 Our experienced California property crimes attorneys represent clients throughout the state.
 We provide trusted legal defense in the following areas: Los Angeles, Orange County, San Diego, Inland Empire, Ventura, and other surrounding areas.

-Frequently Asked Questions About Property Crimes in California
+Frequently Asked Questions

 Property crimes include any illegal act involving someone else’s property — such as theft, burglary, vandalism, arson, robbery, trespassing, or receiving stolen property.
 Even attempting to take or damage property can lead to criminal charges.

-Theft means taking property that doesn’t belong to you.
 Burglary, on the other hand, involves entering a structure (like a home, business, or vehicle) with the intent to commit theft or a felony — even if nothing is actually stolen.

 Yes.
 Petty theft (stealing property worth under $950) is typically a misdemeanor, but it can still lead to up to 6 months in county jail, probation, fines, and a criminal record.
 If you have prior theft convictions, it may be charged as a felony.